uwdata/arquero/docs/api/index.md

 * *arrowTable*: An [Apache Arrow](https://arrow.apache.org/docs/js/) data table or a byte array (e.g., [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)) in the Arrow IPC format.
 * *options*: An Arrow import options object:
   * *columns*: An ordered set of columns to import.
 The input may consist of: column name strings, column integer indices, objects with current column names as keys and new column names as values (for renaming), or a selection helper function such as [all](#all), [not](#not), or [range](#range)).
+  * *convertDate*: Boolean flag (default `true`) to convert Arrow date values to JavaScript Date objects.
+If false, defaults to what the Arrow implementation provides, typically timestamps as number values.
+  * *convertDecimal*: Boolean flag (default `true`) to convert Arrow fixed point decimal values to JavaScript numbers.
+If false, defaults to what the Arrow implementation provides, typically byte arrays.
+The conversion will be lossy if the decimal can not be exactly represented as a double-precision floating point number.
+  *convertTimestamp*: Boolean flag (default `true`) to convert Arrow timestamp values to JavaScript Date objects.
+If false, defaults to what the Arrow implementation provides, typically timestamps as number values.
+  *convertBigInt*: Boolean flag (default `false`) to convert Arrow integers with bit widths of 64 bits or higher to JavaScript numbers.
+If false, defaults to what the Arrow implementation provides, typically `BigInt` values.
+The conversion will be lossy if the integer is so large it can not be exactly represented as a double-precision floating point number.
+  *memoize*: Boolean hint (default `true`) to enable memoization of expensive conversions.
+If true, memoization is applied for string and nested (list, struct) types, caching extracted values to enable faster access.
+Memoization is also applied to converted Date values, in part to ensure exact object equality.
+This hint is ignored for dictionary columns, whose values are always memoized.

 *Examples*